quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-helpText | string | Additional help text for this field.
+autoFocus | bool | Pass-through autoFocus attribute for text inputs helpText | string | Additional help text for this field.
 Is rendered for non-erroneous fields in place of the error. inputClass | string | Additional HTML classes for the input element. label | string | Label for the field. labelClass | string | Additional HTML classes for the label element. mode | FieldMode value | Mode for this field.
 If not set or set to null, the mode will be inherited from the &lt;Form/&gt; or &lt;FormBlock&gt;.
 **name** (required) | string | Name / path for this field (e.g. "name", but also "foos.0.name")
-placeholder | string | Placeholder text to render for text inputs. title | string | Title attribute
+onBlur | func | Optional blur handler to use instead of formikProps.handleBlur onChange | func | Optional change handler to use instead of formikProps.handleChange placeholder | string | Placeholder text to render for text inputs. title | string | Title attribute
 ### FieldMode